6 Ways to Create More Sustainable Toys

 We only have one earth, and we need to take care of it.
 You may feel that there is little you can do, as someone in the toy industry, but there are actually many ways we can help the cause by making sure our toys are more sustainable than those that came before.
 Here are some ways you can make more eco-friendly toys.

 Did you know that only 9% of the world’s plastics are recycled?
 That means the remaining 91% of plastics goes into the ocean or landfill, and pollutes our environment.
 We are basically consuming microplastics daily due to this.
-We can combat this effect by using more sustainable materials in our toys.
+We can address this issue by producing sustainable toys using eco-friendly materials.
 These are materials that come from natural sources, will biodegrade more easily, and may be easier to recycle.
 The best materials to use would be wood, or pressure molded sawdust.
-One particularly eco-friendly material is rubber wood.
+One particularly eco-friendly material for toys is rubber wood.
 This is wood that comes from rubber trees that are at the end of their latex-producing cycle.
 They have served a great purpose for their lifespan of 25-30 years, and now can live a new life as a toy!
 It is also renewable because most of the time, when a rubber tree has exhausted it’s supply of natural latex, new trees are planted to begin the cycle again.

-However, the base material isn’t the only thing that can be sustainable.
+However, the base material isn’t the only thing that can be sustainable in a toy.
 Entrepreneurs can focus on using water based natural dyes and make sure that each part of the product is better for the environment.

 2. Think Locally

 It’s not only the toy itself that contributes to a product’s carbon footprint.
 The transportation involved is also a huge factor.
 Shipping different components of a product all over the globe to get a finished result is going to lead to higher emissions and a less eco-friendly product.
-Consider local sourcing and manufacturing options to reduce your impact and use of fossil fuels.
+To have a more sustainable toy brand, consider local sourcing and manufacturing options to reduce your impact and use of fossil fuels.

 3. Think Circular - Not Linear